tapdaq/cordova-plugin/README.md

 # Tapdaq Cordova Plugin

 Tapdaq's official plugin for Apache Cordova.
+The plugin supports iOS only, Android support will be coming soon.

 ## Installation